halee9/HangMan/README.md

 word provided by system.
 'Guess' are sent to the 'make_guess' endpoint which will reply with either: 'match', 'miss', 'you win', or 'game over' (if 6 misses is reached).

+##Game Scoring
+Your score depends on how many word you've missed.
+You can get 100 points when you win, but you can get additional 100 points if you never missed.
+Your ranking is based on how many times you win and wins games ratio.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.